django/django/docs/testing.rst

 requests - instead, you'll need to submit fake Messages to your consumers, and inspect what Messages they send themselves.

-Channels comes with a ``TestCase`` subclass that sets all of this up for you, however, so you can easily write tests and check what your consumers are sending.
+We provide a ``TestCase`` subclass that sets all of this up for you, however, so you can easily write tests and check what your consumers are sending.